 Arabic beans from this region are frequently matched with coffee from Central America and Eastern Africa because they have lower acidity and a more muscular body.
 The nation sends approximately 270,000 tons of over 20 different types to other countries each year.

-Some of them have names derived from the places they are cultivated and the distinctive flavours and methods of production, such as Bali, Flores, Java, Papua, Sulawesi, and others.
+Some of them have names derived from the places they are cultivated and the distinctive flavors and methods of production, such as Bali, Flores, Java, Papua, Sulawesi, and others.

 Over 85% of Indonesia’s total exports are coffee, with the majority of farms being smaller than a hectare and run by independent farmers.